 The awards and invitation to the USA team for the top four are announced at the end of the comp.

 There is also another competition call speed climbing during the sport climbing competition.
 It is a separate comp in addition to the sport climb.
 I shall save speed climbing information for our next article.

 During all these comps, my husband and I usually volunteered to be judges or belayers.
 It was a great opportunity to learn more about the climbing format and its procedure.
 I definitely recommend volunteering at least once.
-Usually the coordinators are pretty good in organize our volunteer time so that we can watch our son climb.
+Usually, the coordinators are pretty good at organizing our volunteer time so that we can watch our son climb.

 In all the competitions we have participated in the past 6 years, my son had been invited to several Divisional Championships.
 We have not participated in the National Championships yet.
 He has one more year to go then he will be aged out of the youth age group.
 The next competition after youth would be Collegiate or Open Championships.

 I hope you have learned a few things about youth sport climbing competitions after reading this article.
 If you have any questions, suggestions, or comments, please feel free to leave them for me below.
 I will reply as quickly as I can.